Alexander (Byzantine emperor): Life

-Alexander was the third son of Emperor Basil I and Eudokia Ingerina.
-Unlike his older brother Leo VI the Wise, his paternity was not disputed between Basil I and Michael III because he was born years after the death of Michael.
+Born in the purple, Alexander was the third son of Emperor Basil I and Eudokia Ingerina.
+Unlike his older brother Leo VI the Wise, his paternity was not disputed between Basil I and Michael III because he was born years after Michael's death.
 As a child, Alexander was crowned as co-emperor by his father in early 879, following the death of Basil's son Constantine.